andybega/dataframes-workshop/README.md

 git clone https://github.com/andybega/dataframes-workshop.git
 ```

+2. Setup dev environment
+- a.
+Use the dev container via your IDE, or
-2. Create a Conda env with dependencies
+- b.
+Create a Conda env with dependencies
 ```
 conda env create --file=environment.yml
 ```